 Renting a house in Algarve entails of below steps:

 - You get a Portuguese Fiscal Number or Número de Identificação Fiscal (NIF).

 - You submit identification proof such as a European ID card or a passport.

 - You pay the deposit that includes rent for a month.
 You might also be required to pay a security deposit.

-- Sign the rental contract which includes full names of the tenant and landlord, data of birth, nationality, lease duration, review date of the lease, and notice period that landlord must provide if he/she’s not renewing the lease.
+- Sign the rental contract which includes the full names of the tenant and landlord, date of birth, nationality, lease duration, review date of the lease, and notice period that landlord must provide if he/she’s not renewing the lease.

 - You may also need a guarantor in some conditions, especially if you are renting a property for the short term.

 Portugal Property Guides